brooklynrail/brooklynrail-platform/content/people/dao-strom.md

 ---
 short_bio: Artist **Dao Strom** works with three “voices”—written, sung, visual—to explore hybridity and the intersection of personal and collective histories.
-The author of five books and two song-cycles, most recently the poetry collection, _Instrument_ (Fonograf Editions, 2020), and its companion album, _Traveler’s Ode_ (Antiquated Future Records, 2020), Strom was born in Vietnam and grew up in the Sierra Nevadas of California.
-She is also co-founder and director of two collective art projects, She Who Has No Master(s), and De-Canon.
+She is the author of _Instrument_ (Fonograf Editions, 2020) and its musical companion _Traveler’s Ode_ (Antiquated Future Records, 2020); a bilingual poetry-art book, _You Will Always Be Someone From Somewhere Else_ (AJAR Press); a memoir, _We Were Meant To Be a Gentle People_, and song cycle, _East/West_; and two books of fiction, _The Gentle Order of Girls and Boys_ and _Grass Roof, Tin Roof_.
+Born in Vietnam, Strom grew up in the Sierra Nevada foothills of California and lives in Portland, Oregon.
+She is co-founder of two collective art projects, She Who Has No Master(s), and De-Canon.
 summary: Poet Brandon Shimoda curates the third installment in a new series of Radical Poetry Readings, featuring Aditi Machado, Angel Dominguez, Canisia Lubrin, Dao Strom, S*an D. Henry-Smith, and Youna Kwak.